PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 ## Step 4: Send the Emails to Users

-When you are satisfied with the settings in `config.yaml` and the email message, run the alert with only `--email` to send emails to the offending users:
+When you are satisfied with the email message, run the alert with only `--email` to send emails to the offending users:

 ```
 $ job_defense_shield --excessive-time-cpu --email